The 5th Amendment addresses criminal procedure and other aspects of the Constitution.

 - Due process

 - Taking clause

 In this blog post, our top criminal defense attorney will discuss the 5th amendment and those five main components.
 Call us if you face criminal charges in Wisconsin involving the 5th Amendment.
 We certainly believe it’s important that you have a strong criminal defense attorney at your side.
-At Meyer Van Severen, S.C. you’ll meet plenty of those attorneys.
+At Van Severen Law Office you’ll meet plenty of those attorneys.
 Contact us at (414) 270-0202 and let’s discuss your situation today.

 The Fifth Amendment says “No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger…”

 Generally, the function of grand juries is to accuse a potential defendant (or defendants) of a crime.
 The institution of a grand jury also protects against unfounded and oppressive prosecution, and allows lay citizens to participate in administering justice.
 In the United States, grand juries consist of 12-23 jurors.

 Wisconsin grand jury proceedings are secret – specifically in the sense that they’re not open to the public and not advertised.
 Prosecutors initiate grand juries in Wisconsin.
 They subpoena witnesses to testify in order to gather sufficient evidence to issue a criminal complaint.
 Witnesses could include co-defendants, traditional witnesses, or the defendant himself.
 Sometimes this requires the government to offer immunity to those witnesses.